Ted Stevens: Service

-Eventually, Democratic New Hampshire Senator John A. Durkin rose.
-"There might be somebody asleep in the gallery who the senator is fooling, but the whole chamber knows what the senator is up to.
-He is out to torpedo this bill."
-Gravel rebutted "I will not admit that!", continuing to speak until Senate Majority Leader Robert Byrd took the bill out of consideration.
-The Senate descended into anger, with Stevens then rising and stating that Gravel was lying, and that his lies would lead to Interior Secretary Cecil Andrus & President Jimmy Carter taking away 'millions of acres of Alaska from development'.
+Democratic New Hampshire Senator John A. Durkin rose.
+"The whole chamber knows what the senator is up to.
+He is out to torpedo this bill!"
+Gravel rebutted "I will not admit that!", continuing to speak until Senate Majority Leader Robert Byrd took the bill off of the floor.
+The Senate descended into rage, Gravel unsuccessfully trying to talk over the Senators' angry commotion.
+Stevens then rose and stated that "I feel like a father who has just arrived at the delivery room and found out his son has been stillborn."
+He accused Gravel of lying, adding Interior Secretary Cecil Andrus and President Jimmy Carter would take away 'millions of acres of Alaska from development'.
 Durkin then rose again; "We worked out an extension to protect Alaska, and he is torpedoing that now.
-I hope the press is listening as well as every village in Alaska so when the secretary invokes the Antiquities Act there will be no ticker-tape parade.
-Short-term expedience is torpedoing both bills today.
-The people of Alaska should know that this compromise foundered on two words, after 47 markups, and those two words are 'Mike Gravel.'"

-Gravel would argue that Stevens was selling out, and, in rebuttal, Stevens told the press that Gravel had broken his word, adding "My mistake was trusting him.
-Gravel is an international playboy who needs psychiatric help.
-What he was thinking of when he killed the bill God knows, and I'm not even sure if God could fathom his thinking."
+I hope the press is listening, as well as every village in Alaska, so when the secretary (Andrus) invokes the Antiquities Act there will be no ticker-tape parade."
+Hard to hear over the anger of the Senate, Durkin then finally added that Alaskans should know that the compromise "foundered on two words, after forty-seven markups, and those two words are 'Mike Gravel.'"
+Gravel argued that Stevens was selling out, and, in rebuttal, Stevens told the press that Gravel had broken his word, adding "Gravel is an international playboy who needs psychiatric help.", following "I'm not even sure if God could fathom his thinking."